Will Virginia’s Towns + Counties Opt-Out of Retail Weed?

 Banning cannabis sales could be self-defeating financially.
 Localities that opt out won’t see a cent of the $230 million in annual tax dollars that Virginia’s legal pot market is expected to generate within five years of launching.

-“[If] you walk out, you do not get any funding,” Pedini says.
+“[If] you opt out, you do not get any funding,” Pedini says.

 The new legislation even gives localities an option to raise taxes an additional 3% on top of other local cannabis taxes.
 And while the link between legal pot and violent crime has become a standard talking point for anti-cannabis pundits, there’s little evidence the two are connected.
 A 2019 study published by the National Institute of Justice found crime rates didn’t budge after Colorado and Washington state passed laws to legalize the drug.